 3. Best for Running: Superfeet RUN Comfort

 Running-specific inserts need to be lightweight, supportive and designed to prevent foot fatigue.
+And, with the right pick, insoles can help your running, rather than slow you down.

 The Superfeet RUN Comfort insole checks all those boxes and more, featuring cushioning that runs its entire length, a heel cup specifically made to disperse impact and an odor-controlling top layer.
 Its construction helps prevent painful pressure points by springing back into shape in response to compression.